shinjinighosh/24.904-Final-Project/report_1.md

 There is existing work on reduplication rules, and classification of reduplication functionality, in Bangla.
 Separately, there is a small amount of work on child learning of reduplication, although mostly focused on reduplication in English (where it is not a very productive paradigm).
 There is also work on child learning of other "paradigms" with different functionality and classification.
 We propose to bring together these areas of study and examine child learning/classification abilities of reduplication in Bangla.

 # Experimental Overview

 Our experiment will focus on types of reduplication where the same sentence can have different meanings in more than one context.
 We want to see if children learn one of the possible meanings earlier than the other, or if they learn both at the same time.
 In addition to providing direct information about the trajectory of child acquisition of reduplication in Bangla, this information could also provide insight as to children's underlying expectations of what words in those syntactic positions are "supposed" to mean.

 Types of reduplication that could be used for this experiment include:

-- Adjectival: "the small small flowers" could function as a plural, meaning many small flowers, or an intensifier, meaning a few tiny flowers
+-   Adjectival: `choto choto ful` = "small small flowers" could ideally function as a plural, meaning many small flowers, or an intensifier, meaning a few tiny flowers; `sundor sundor mohila` = "beautiful beautiful women" functions to mean many beautiful women rather than one very beautiful woman.
--Adverbal: "quickly quickly" - ?
-/i wrote these two up from our notes but i don't remember/understand what the quickly example meant anymore, and it would also be great if you could add one or two more examples if you can think of any!/
+-   Verbal: `jete jete` = "going going" means "while going" and functions as a tense mondifier.
+-   Adverbal: `aste aste` = "slowly slowly" indicates intensity.
+-   Nominal: `kukure kukure` = "dog dog" means "among the dogs".

 We plan to run two sets of experimental trials.
 In one, children will be presented with two pictures, each of which is a correct depiction of one meaning of a sentence containing reduplication.
 The experimenter will ask, "can you show me the picture with...?" or "can you show me the picture where...?" and have the children point to a picture.
-In the second, /this part i am not as sure about? it seems like a more complicated design and harder to get right/ the experimenter will present both photos as before, but they will tell a story before ending with the same question as in phase one.
+In the second experiment, the experimenter will present both photos as before, but they will tell a story first and then end with the same question as in phase one.
 The story will bias the interpretation of the reduplication towards one of the two pictures.

-Seeing which meaning children pick when presented with equally good options will tell us if they favour one meaning (>chance picking of it) or if they favour neither (equal/chance picking).
+Seeing which meaning children pick when presented with equally good options will tell us if they favour one meaning ( $$>$$ chance picking of it) or if they favour neither (equal/chance picking).
 Then, putting them in a context where to an adult, one meaning is clearly more correct than the other, will give more nuanced information.
 If they originally favoured one meaning, we will learn whether they also know the other but disprefer it when given a choice (>chance picking of the correct one as opposed to >chance picking of the one they favour); if they originally favoured neither, we will learn if they know both meanings (>chance picking of the correct one) or neither (continued equal/chance picking).

 # Background Research